Thunderstruck (2004 film)

 Thunderstruck is a 2004 Australian film directed by Darren Ashton and starring Stephen Curry, Damon Gameau, Ryan Johnson, Callan Mulvey, and Sam Worthington.
 Its plot concerns five AC/DC fans who make a promise that if one of them died, the other four would have him buried next to grave of their idol, Bon Scott.
 When one of them dies, the remaining four embark on a road trip to fulfill their promise.

 Plot

-Ben, Sonny, Lloyd, Sam, and Ronnie are friends from Sydney who are all big fans of AC/DC.
+Ben, Sonny, Lloyd, Sam, and Ronnie are friends from Sydney who are all big fans of AC/DC and see them in concert one night in 1991.
 After a near death experience, the five make a pact that if one among them died the other four would be bury him next to the grave of their idol, the late AC/DC frontman, Bon Scott.
 Twelve years pass and the five friends have each gone their own ways.
 When Ronnie dies from being struck by a lightning bolt while playing golf, the remaining four unite and decide to fulfill the promise they made together long ago.
 They retrieve Ronnie's cremated remains and embark on a road trip to Fremantle (where Bon Scott's ashes were scattered) to scatter his ashes over Fremantle Cemetery.